 \ Rule 2.6 states: Issue committees shall not contribute to political parties, political committees or candidate committees.
-An issue committee shall not contribute to other issue committees that do not support or oppose issues supported or opposed by the issue committee making the contribution.
+An issue committee shall not contribute to, or accept contributions from, other issue committees that do not support or oppose issues supported or opposed by the issue committee making the contribution.
 [Article XXVIII, Section 2(10)(b)]

 \ Rule 2.7 states: Political committees shall not contribute to issue committees.
-In addition, political committees shall not contribute to other political committees that do not support or oppose candidates supported or opposed by the political committee making the contribution.
+In addition, political committees shall not contribute to, or accept contributions from, other political committees that do not support or oppose candidates supported or opposed by the political committee making the contribution.
 [Article XXVIII, Section 2(12)(a)]